 How is it that the restoration of antique trunks and design are connected?
-Were often asked this question and the answer is that we offer two related, but distinct services and products.
+We are often asked this question and the answer is that we offer two related, but distinct services and products.

 For one, we offer our expert craftsmanship in the traditional sense.
 We restore antique trunks for those wanting to have their own antique trunk brought back to life and we have experience with restoring just about every make model, size and shape of trunk that was ever made.
-If you have an old trunk that you’ve been using as a storage bin in your attic, or maybe as a storage container in your basement or garage and would like to see that trunk restored, made beautiful and turned into a decorative trunk that you will be able to use, we perform restorations like this every day and would be more than happy to quote you a very reasonable rate, along with a realistic time frame for completing the work.
+If you have an old trunk that you’ve been using as a storage bin in your attic, or maybe as a storage container in your basement or garage and would like to see that trunk restored, refinished and made beautiful and turned into a decorative trunk that you will be able to use, we perform restorations like this every day and would be more than happy to quote you a very reasonable rate, along with a realistic time frame for completing the work.
 If it is an antique steamer trunk that you would like to use as a coffee table trunk in your living room, or you are in need of an additional toy box, or storage trunk, we can clean, re-line and restore your antique trunk and then add legs to it (if you would like) allowing it to be the perfect height for your specific application.
 Do you have a large wardrobe trunk that you don’t know what to do with?
 We can make the piece completely useful again by refinishing the entire inside, as well as the outside, or transform it into something that will work within your home, something other than a storage container.
 How about making it into a bar?
 We can preserve, repair, refinish, rejuvenate, revive and make new again, that precious heirloom that you’d like to pass down for generations.
-The process is much like furniture restoration in many ways and, before we forget, we can also perform furniture refinishing if you have need!

 Please don't hesitate to give us a call to discuss restoring your antique trunk.
 We're up early, and work well into the evenings (on weekends too!) and would love to talk to you about how to get started.
 We'll be able to give you an accurate estimate for the cost, the best and easiest way to pack and ship your trunk to us, and also give you a time frame for completing the work and when you'll have your trunk back home again.